muammarahlnn/Learnyscape/README.md

 - Implemented [unit test](https://developer.android.com/training/testing/local-tests) and [Compose UI test](https://developer.android.com/develop/ui/compose/testing)

 # How to run
+### ⚠️Currently you can't run the app due to expired backend server
 **Learnyscape** uses internal server so you can't build and run it.
 But you can try it by download the app-debug.apk file in [releases](https://github.com/muammarahlnn/Learnyscape/releases/tag/v1.1.1)
 (100% guaranteed safe, not like wedding invitation apk).
 And login with these accounts: